MicrosoftDocs/azure-docs/articles/service-fabric-mesh/service-fabric-mesh-howto-setup-developer-environment-sdk.md

 If you are using Visual Studio, you can skip this section because Visual Studio will create a local cluster for you if you don't have one.

-For the best debugging performance if you will only be creating and running a single Service Fabric app at a time, we recommend creating a single-node local development cluster.
+For the best debugging performance when you are creating and running a single Service Fabric app at a time, create a single-node local development cluster.
 If you are running multiple applications at a time, create a five-node local development cluster.
 The cluster must be running whenever you deploy or debug a Service Fabric Mesh project.

 After you install the runtime, SDKs, Visual Studio tools, Docker, and have Docker running, create a development cluster.